-Lenders will also closely examine your outgoings.
-More than just your rent (or current mortgage repayments if you’re remortgaging), which is likely your biggest monthly expense, they’ll look at other regular bills (credit cards, mobile phone, broadband, utilities) as well as your living expenses.
+This doesn’t just include your rent (or current mortgage repayments if you’re remortgaging), which is likely your biggest monthly expense.
+They will also look closely at other regular bills (credit cards, mobile phone, bills, utilities) as well as your living expenses.

 If you are down to £0 the day before pay day, or worse still, you’re in your overdraft, and your bank statements show you eat at restaurants four times a week, you could find it very hard to get a mortgage as it will look like you cannot manage your money.

 If you’re remortgaging your home, the exact same rule of thumb applies – you want to aim for the lowest LTV possible – but instead of raising a big deposit you get to use the equity in your home.
-For example: you raised a deposit of £40,000 and borrowed £360,000 to buy a home valued at £400,000 (an LTV of 90%).
-Now the five-year fixed-rate deal deal has ended, you want to remortgage to a new fixed-rate mortgage.
+For example: Say you raised a deposit of £40,000 and borrowed £360,000 to buy a home valued at £400,000 (an LTV of 90%).
+Now the five-year fixed-rate deal has ended, you want to remortgage to a new fixed-rate mortgage.

 You’ve since paid off £40,000 from the principal debt – so you owe the lender £320,000 – and your home has gone up in value to £420,000.

 Assuming you want to get a new mortgage for the same amount – £320,000, with £100,000 in equity – you would have an LTV of just 76%.

 To drop to a 75% LTV (and therefore lower the interest rates) you would need to add £5,000.
 Alternatively, you could try and get a slightly higher valuation for your home, which would help you drop to a 75% LTV.
-If you’re remortgaging to unlock money for home improvements or other expenses, try to keep your LTV tier in mind.
+If you’re remortgaging to unlock money for home improvements or other expenses, remember to keep your LTV tier in mind.

 If you can stay within a lower LTV tier, perhaps by borrowing slightly less, you’ll save a lot more in interest repayments in the long-term.

 Lenders will consider you more of a risk, so you will need to gather together at least two complete tax-years of business accounts and tax returns.
 Some lenders require that the documentation has been signed by a chartered accountant to prove that the information you’ve provided is reliable.
 Your maximum mortgage will then be based on your net profit, not total turnover.

-The exact calculation will vary from lender to lender, and also on your legal status – self-employed is different from the sole director of a limited company, for example.
+The exact calculation will vary from lender to lender and also on your legal status – self-employed is different from the sole director of a limited company, for example.

-Edited by: Sarah Guershon.
-Mortgage calculator updated to version 1.1 on June 17, 2019.
+Mortgage calculator updated to version 1.11 on July 25, 2019.*

 Did you find this useful?

-Last updated: 17 June, 2019
+Last updated: 4 June, 2021